-Marking the Infinite originated at the Nevada Museum of Art in Reno, Nevada, and was organized by William Fox, Director, Center for Art and Environment, and Henry Skerritt, Curator, Kluge-Ruhe Aboriginal Art Collection of the University of Virginia.
+Marking the Infinite originated at the Nevada Museum of Art in Reno, Nevada, and was organized by William Fox, Director, Center for Art and Environment, and curated by Henry Skerritt, Curator, Kluge-Ruhe Aboriginal Art Collection of the University of Virginia.
 The works in the exhibition are drawn from the collection of Debra and Dennis Scholl.

 Yerrdagarri are a form of communication used until the mid-1900s between Aboriginal communities and clans in the Northern Territory of Australia and beyond.
 Regina Pilawuk Wilson recalls young men arriving from afar with message sticks to announce ceremonies, funerals, and war when she was a child.
 Each morning they would put a line on the stick to keep track of how many days they had been away.
 Sometimes the men would travel for years at a time to send a message before returning to their community.
 Wilson paints these message sticks to share and pass down the traditions of her people.